The Fan (1981 film): Accolades

 The film was nominated for a Golden Raspberry Award for Worst Original Song for "Hearts, Not Diamonds."
 The song lost to "Baby Talk" from the film Paternity.

 Home media

 The Fan was released on DVD in Region 1 by Paramount Pictures on September 24, 2002.
 On November 11, 2014, the film was released as an "on-demand" DVD-R through the online Warner Bros.
 Archive Collection.
 Scream Factory released the film on Blu-ray on November 19, 2019.

 Legacy

-Though actress Lauren Bacall was publicly critical of the film upon its original release, she stated in 2004 that she felt her performance in it was "among her very best" work.
-James Garner reflected in his 2011 memoir that The Fan was one of the worst pictures he ever made, and that "the only saving grace was working with Betty Bacall."
+Although Bacall was publicly critical of the film upon its original release, she stated in 2004 that she felt her performance in it was "among her very best" work.
+James Garner reflected in his 2011 memoir that The Fan was one of the worst pictures he ever made, and that "the only saving grace was working with Betty Bacall".

 Filmmaker David DeCoteau is a longtime admirer of the film, and contributed to an audio commentary on the film's 2019 Blu-ray release.